rghosh8/oh-my-dog/README.md

 ![](./figures/dcgan-9.gif)

-Here is the best dog images I was able to produce during the limited capstone time.
+Here is the best dog image I was able to produce during the limited capstone time.

 ![](./figures/image_at_epoch_1140.png)